AdobeDocs/commerce-php/src/pages/architecture/framework.md

 ---
-group: architecture-guide
+title: Commerce Framework | Commerce PHP Extensions
-title: Commerce and Magento Framework
+description: Learn how the Commerce framework controls the way application components interact.
 ---

-## Overview
+# Commerce framework

 The Magento Framework controls how application components interact, including request flow, routing, indexing, caching, and [exception](https://glossary.magento.com/exception) handling.
 It provides services that reduce the effort of creating modules that contain business logic, contributing to the goal of both making Magento code more modular as well as decreasing dependencies.